Giving circle: Examples

-In 1995, American philanthropist Colleen Willoughby founded the Washington Women's Foundation with a collective giving structure, and by 2007, the group grew to 460 members.
+In 1995, American philanthropist Colleen Willoughby founded the Washington Women's Foundation with a collective giving structure; by 2007, the group had grown to 460 members.
 The Kew Giving Circle in Kew, south west London, initiated by British charity chief executive Judy Weleminsky, started meeting in January 1999.
-Impact100 was founded in 2001 by American philanthropist Wendy Steele as a giving circle composed of women who each give $1,000 and then decide together where to give the collective donation, and has since grown into chapters throughout the United States as well as outside of the US.
+Impact100 was founded in 2001 by American philanthropist Wendy Steele as a giving circle composed of women who each give $1,000 and then decide together where to give the collective donation; it has since grown into chapters throughout the United States as well as outside of the US.
 The Funding Network is a UK-based giving circle that began in 2002 and runs Dragons' Den-style events for donors and charities.

 Womenade began in the Washington, D.C. area in 2000 after six women began hosting potluck parties with a $35 attendance fee that was collectively used for charitable purposes.
 After the group received media attention in 2002, independent Womenade groups were created in other parts of the United States.
-In 2003, Marsha Wallace created a similar group, Dining for Women (now called Together Women Rise), which by 2009, had 177 groups in the United States.
+In 2003, Marsha Wallace created a similar group, Dining for Women (now called Together Women Rise); by 2009 there were 177 such groups in the United States.

 Asian Americans/Pacific Islanders in Philanthropy (AAPIP) is a national philanthropic organization founded in 1990 with chapters and giving circles throughout the United States, including the Asian Women Giving Circle, founded in 2005 by Hali Lee.
 AAPIP has also created a national giving circle network, and a Queer Justice Fund to support AAPI LGBT organizations.
 LGBTQ-focused giving circles include Beyond Two Cents in the San Francisco Bay Area, gay men's giving circle Kavod in New York City, and The Dinner Guys in New York City.

-Other examples of the giving circle model of fundraising include the American Muslim Community Foundation, which hosts giving circles with a focus on Ramadan and the Muslim principles of Zakat and Sadaqah.
+Other examples of the giving circle model of fundraising include the American Muslim Community Foundation, which hosts giving circles with a focus on Ramadan and the Muslim principles of zakat and sadaqah.
 The Latino Giving Circle Network was created by the Latino Community Foundation to support giving circles in California, which between 2012 and 2020 gave more than $1.7 million to Latino-led nonprofit organizations.
 Amplifier is a giving circle network for Jewish giving circles that maintains a database of organizations, and the Community Investment Network is a giving circle network for African-American giving circles.
 The Women's Collective Giving Grantmakers Network (now called Philanos) is a women's giving circle network that by 2024 had more than 90 member groups in the United States, the United Kingdom and Australia.